tr3ck3r/linklight/exercises/ansible_tower/4-adhoc/README.md

-# Exercise 4 - Running adhoc jobs
+# Exercise 4 - Running Ad-hoc jobs

-In this exercise, we are going to run adhoc jobs from Ansible Tower.
+In this exercise, we are going to run Ad-hoc jobs from Ansible Tower.
+Ad-hoc jobs allow us to quickly and easily run commands against managed servers without having to write a playbook.

 ### Step 1: